 One of the most important parts of any marketing campaign is to get the customer to take action.
-If they don’t, the marketer has wasted valuable time, money and resources.Still, most customers won’t just take action on their own.
-Instead, they need to be told.
+However, most customers won’t just take action on their own; they need to be told what to do.

 What Is Direct Response Marketing?

 Put simply, direct response marketing is any form of marketing that gets a customer to take immediate action.
 Now, this action doesn’t have to be to purchase a product—but they need to take some form of action that helps to move them further down the sales funnel.

 To run a direct response marketing campaign, you need a call to action.